 Internationally renowned fashion designer Adrienne Vittadini took a different professional turn with her husband, Gigi, in the early 2000s when they developed three grand, classically inspired residences in Lido Shores with architect Cliff Scholz.
 Our panelists picked this home at 1255 Westway Drive as their favorite because of its spot-on proportions and scale, and its infinity-edge pool that spills over into New Pass.

 Most Expensive Homes

 And…maybe you can’t afford one of Sarasota’s most expensive homes, but it’s nice to know who can.
-These Lido Key/Longboat homes made our recent listing.
+These Lido Key/Longboat homes made our listing in late 2016.

 $16,857,400 | 1127 Westway Drive | Owners: Carrie and Kenneth Cox

 The most expensive home in Sarasota sits on five acres on New Pass on Lido Key on Westway Drive.
 Owned by pharmaceutical executive Carrie Cox and her husband, Kenneth, a developer, the home and additional land were purchased in 2003 for $11 million.
 The Coxes built a 19,658-square-foot edifice (7,151 square feet under air) with four bedrooms, seven bathrooms and a pool hidden from view.
 Carrie Cox, who has been named one of the nation’s top female CEOs and was a global president at Schering-Plough, Merck & Company, is now the CEO of Humacyte, Inc., a small North Carolina-based biotech firm that creates soft tissue parts for regenerative medicine.